speedyleion/speedyleion.github.io/_posts/2025-12-17-connecting-arduino-ide-to-atmega.markdown

 <img src="/assets/arduino-ide-select-leonardo.png" alt="Image of Select Board control with Arduino Leonardo" style="max-width: 500px; width: 100%; height: auto;">

-Doing a quick web search for the Leonardo, I found the [Arduino docs][leondardo] saying:
+Doing a quick web search for the Leonardo, I found the [Arduino docs][leonardo] saying:

 > The Leonardo differs from all preceding boards in that the ATmega32u4 has built-in USB communication